 He said about his interest in finance, “My father had inherited a lot of money from his father who was a wealthy farmer in Puerto Rico.
 It could have been an easy road for me if I wanted to move to Puerto Rico and take advantage of my father’s well connected network, but I wanted to create my own footprint.
 I knew being in finance was a great way to make a lot of money.”

 He had some challenges at Drew coming from a high school that was not academically rigorous, so he knew he needed to buckle down and study more.
 He also had to find a way to manage his newfound freedom and all of Drew’s extracurricular activities, that included socializing, sports, etc. He said, “There were many things driving me in many directions.
 I had to work hard and I knew I had to plan better and create a schedule.
 Drew helped me to be disciplined and organized with time management.”

 He also credits the EOS program for helping him transition to college, with its summer session that helps students get acquainted with the university, and the way the program provides help when their students need it.
-He cites Prof. George-Harold Jennings, in particular, who was there for him to help with his adjustment to college.
+He cites Psychology Professor Dr. George-Harold Jennings, in particular, who was there for him to help with his adjustment to college.
 Miguel said, “We could talk about anything that was bothering us, including the challenges of being the first in your family to go to college, which involved competing with those who had more money and were better connected, and the pressure on myself not to screw it up.
-Prof. Jennings really helped me by allowing me to talk about these things.”
+Dr. Jennings really helped me by allowing me to talk about these things.”